 Increasing incidence of invasive pneumococcal disease and pneumonia despite improved vaccination uptake: surveillance in Hull and East Yorkshire, UK, 2002-2009

 ABSTRACT Introduction of pneumococcal polysaccharide (PPV23) and conjugate vaccine (PCV7) programmes were expected to change the epidemiology of invasive pneumococcal disease (IPD) and pneumonia in the UK.
 We describe the epidemiology of IPD and hospitalization with pneumonia using high-quality surveillance data over an 8-year period, 2002-2009.
 Although PPV23 uptake increased from 49% to 70% and PCV7 uptake reached 98% by 2009, the overall incidence of IPD increased from 11.8/100 000 to 16.4/100 000 (P=0.13), and the incidence of hospitalization with pneumonia increased from 143/100 000 to 207/100 000 (P<0.001).
 Although a reduction in the proportion of IPD caused by PCV7 serotypes was observed, concurrent increases in PPV23 and non-vaccine serotype IPD contributed to an increased IPD burden overall.
 Marked inequalities in the geographical distribution of disease were observed.
 Existing vaccination programmes have, so far, not been sufficient to address an increasing burden of pneumococcal disease in our locality.

 SourceAvailable from: Paolo Castiglia[Show abstract] [Hide abstract]

 ABSTRACT: The global burden of pneumococcal diseases is high, with young children and adults ≥50 years of age at highest risk of infection.
 Two types of vaccine are available for the prevention of pneumococcal diseases caused by specific Streptococcus pneumoniae serotypes: the pneumococcal polysaccharide vaccine (PPV23) and the pneumococcal conjugate vaccine (PCV7, PCV10, and PCV13).
 Despite pneumococcal immunization programs in adults and children, the burden in adults has remained high.
 Most European countries have national or local/regional vaccination recommendations.
 The objective of this review was to provide an overview of the government recommendations for pneumococcal vaccination outside routine childhood vaccination programs for 16 Western European countries as of August 2014.
 We found that recommendations for pneumococcal immunization across Europe are complex and vary greatly among countries in terms of age groups and risk groups recommended for vaccination, as well as which vaccine should be administered.
-Clarifying or simplifying these recommendations and improving their dissemination could help to increase pneumococcal vaccine uptake and decrease the high burden of pneumococcal diseases in adults, both through a direct effect of the vaccine and via a herd effect in unvaccinated individuals.Advances in Therapy 10/2014; · 2.44 Impact Factor
+Clarifying or simplifying these recommendations and improving their dissemination could help to increase pneumococcal vaccine uptake and decrease the high burden of pneumococcal diseases in adults, both through a direct effect of the vaccine and via a herd effect in unvaccinated individuals.
+Electronic supplementary material The online version of this article (doi:10.1007/s12325-014-0157-1) contains supplementary material, which is available to authorized users.Advances in Therapy 10/2014; 31(10).
+DOI:10.1007/s12325-014-0157-1 · 2.44 Impact Factor

 [Show abstract] [Hide abstract]